 826 Holly Street: Daffodil Paradise

 Here at the Liberty Street end of Holly Street is one of the most spectacular Spring gardens in Ashland.
 If you love daffodils, you must walk or drive to 826 Holly Street in March or April.
-I had the pleasure of walking by in March of 2018, so here are two photos I took then of the daffodils (and lavender) in all their glory.
+Here are photos of the garden in March of 2018 and March of 2020, to give you a taste of the daffodils (and lavender) in all their glory.

 I met Carol, the owner of 826 Holly Street, as I was walking in the springtime.
 She explained to me that she started planting daffodil bulbs 24 years ago.
 She liked them so much that she has continued to plant more every year since then, as well as separating the clumps of bulbs.